 Sometimes life can imitate art.
 Last month, a homeless man died of exposure.
 He was a Marine Corps veteran and the Ramsey County Medical Examiner had trouble locating his family so they went to the public for help.
 They were able to find a brother down in Missouri to let him know.
 But the story doesn’t stop there.

 Since he was a veteran they wanted to make sure that he had a proper burial, with military honors.
-A local funeral home worked to help put everything together and today Jerry Jackson was laid to rest at Fort Snelling National Cemetery with Marine Corps Honor Guard.
+A local funeral home worked to help put everything together and today Jerry Jackson was laid to rest at Fort Snelling National Cemetery with a Marine Corps Honor Guard.

 For fans of the West Wing, this sounds exactly like the episode that shares its name with the title of this post.
 In Excelsis Deo (Season 1, Episode 10) was arguably the best that the show ever produced.
 To see a similar situation happening so close to where I live, I had to go to the services today.
 Jerry Jackson was a veteran.
 He deserved nothing less.